galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-# Hands on with the ToolFactory - run the ToolFactory locally and adapt the examples
+# Hands on with the ToolFactory
 {: .no_toc}

+#### Run the ToolFactory locally and adapt the sample tools

 - If you are still reading, then perhaps the video and other introductory material above were interesting enough.
 - If you wish, you can now start the real work of the tutorial !
 - Set up your own working ToolFactory, install the samples in a history and then start exploring how it works.
 - Depending on your preferences, install your own ToolFactory from one of the options described below.
-- The sections after this can only be completed with a working ToolFactory.
+- The sections after this can **only be completed with a working ToolFactory**.

->#### Actual Tutorial content
+>#### Active Tutorial content follows
 >
 > 1. TOC
 > {:toc}